gabrie30/recipes/cookbook/pizza.md

 ## Directions

-1. In a cup warm up 1.5 cups of water, microwave for 35 seconds, then add in yeast and sugar then stir
+1. In a cup warm up 1.5 cups of water, microwave for 35 seconds, then add in yeast, salt, and sugar then stir
 1. Combine dry ingredients, stir in liquid from cup, until dough ball forms (use food processor or mixer instead for better results)
 1. Kneed 10 min, coat with oil, cover and let rise in a warm place for 60 min
 1. Separate into two equal parts, form into balls, cover with plastic wrap, wait 10 min,